• Skip to primary navigation

 Champion Hurdle

 Another of the many highlights of the Punchestown Festival is that the Champion Hurdle.
-The race is run on the Friday and is one the strongest of the 5 days racing.
+The race is run on the Friday and is one the strongest of the five days racing.
 The race has only been running in its current format since 1999, but has strong ties with the Champion Hurdle that is run at Cheltenham.
-The last winner to win both races in the same year was Honeysuckle in 2021.
+The last winner to win both races in the same year was Honeysuckle in 2021 and 2022.

 The race used to be restricted to 5-year olds and up, but this got reduced to 4 years olds and up in 2009.
 Winners include the incredible Hurricane Fly who has won on four separate occasions, along with the likes of Faugheen, Jezki, Brave Inca and Istabraq, to name just a few.